SITE MENU

 Activities:

-• The 9-hole golf course at Vaul is situated two miles from Scarinish and half a mile from the Lodge Hotel.
-Fees are about 5 pounds daily, 20 pounds for weekly tickets, 35 pounds for 2 weeks.
-Telephone: 01879 220848 for further details.
+• The 9-hole golf course at Vaul is situated 2 miles from Scarinish and half a mile from the Lodge Hotel.
+Telephone: 01879 220848.

 What to see and do on Tiree